 Features vs Benefits: Savvy Real Estate Marketing Will Appeal To The Right Buyers

 Buyers are, of course, interested in features, but what they really want to know is what those features can do for them – that is, the benefits.
 And different kinds of buyers are looking for different benefits.
-So if you truly want to appeal to the right buyers when selling your house in Shoreline, emphasize the lifestyle benefits.
+So if you truly want to appeal to the right buyers when selling your house in Seattle, emphasize the lifestyle benefits.

 How Can Describing Benefits Work To Attract The Right Buyers?